 Basically a fool-proof turkey.
 I figure there are enough things to do on Thanksgiving Day, I liked not having to stress about turkey prep.

 If you need more recipes for the holidays be sure to check out Yummly!
 It is a recipe website that allows you to search by ingredients and diet needs.
 I love browsing Yummly and all of the recipes from Flippin’ Delicious are on there too!
+This is a leftovers recipe, so all measurements really are approximate.
+Just use the amounts that you have or customize it to you liking.
+All nutrition info is a guestimate and will vary depending on the ingredients you use.

 Linked up at Gluten Free Recipe Fix Thanksgiving Edition,